 Call your doctor as soon as possible if your side effects become severe.

 Is it safe to take NSAIDs for a long period of time?

-People who take NSAIDs increase their risk of developing severe bleeding in their stomachs.
-They may also be at risk for heart attacks and strokes.
-These risks gets worse if they take higher doses and/or if they take these medicines for a long period of time.
-Patients who need to take pain medicine for longer than a week should discuss this risk and explore other pain treatment options with their family doctor.
+If you take NSAIDs. you increase your risk of developing severe bleeding in your stomach.
+You may also be at risk for heart attacks and strokes.
+These risks get worse if you take higher doses.
+It also gets worse if you take these medicines for a long period of time.
+If you need to take pain medicine for longer than a week, you should discuss this risk with your family doctor.
+You may want to explore other pain treatment options.

 What is a drug interaction?

-If you use 2 or more drugs at the same time, the way your body processes each drug can change.
-When this happens, the risk of side effects from each drug increases and each drug may not work the way it should.
+If you use 2 or more medicines at the same time, the way your body processes each one can change.
+When this happens, the risk of side effects from each one increases.
+Each medicine may not work the way it should.
 This is called a drug-drug interaction.
-Vitamins and herbal supplements can affect the way your body processes drugs, also.
+For example, NSAIDs thin the blood.
+If you take a blood thinning medicine such as warfarin and you take an NSAID, there could be a drug-drug interaction.
+Vitamins and herbal supplements can affect the way your body processes medicines, too.

-Certain foods or drinks can also prevent your medicine from working the way it should or make side effects worse.
+Certain foods or drinks can also prevent your medicine from working the way it should.
+Or they can make side effects worse.
 This is called a drug-food interaction.
 For example, if you’re taking a traditional NSAID, drinking alcohol can increase your risk of liver disease or stomach bleeding.

 Drug-drug interactions and drug-food interactions can be dangerous.
-Be certain that your doctor knows all of the over-the-counter and prescription medicines, vitamins and herbal supplements that you are taking.
-Also, talk to your doctor before you take any new over-the-counter or prescription medicine or use a vitamin or herbal supplement.
+Be sure that your doctor knows all the medicines you are taking.
+This includes OTC and prescription medicines, vitamins, and herbal supplements.
+Also, talk to your doctor before you take any new OTC or prescription medicine, vitamin, or supplement.